Hardcover History Treasure Trove

 -

-All Against All: The Long Winter of 1933 and the Origins of the Second World War By: Paul Jankowski ISBN:9780062433527 RRP49.99 Examine the critical year of 1933 and its role in setting the stage for World War II.
-Jankowski explores the political, economic, and social forces that led to the rise of fascism and the outbreak of global conflict.
+All Against All: The Long Winter of 1933 and the Origins of the Second World War By: Paul Jankowski ISBN: 9780062433527 RRP $49.99 Examine the tumultuous events of 1933, a pivotal year that set the stage for the Second World War.
+Jankowski explores the political, economic, and social crises that gripped the world, revealing the growing tensions and escalating conflicts that led to global war.
+A compelling analysis of the origins of one of history's most devastating conflicts.